diehydra1/Hydroclimatic_Geospatial_Trend_Analysis/README.md

 ![](/Mann%20Kendall%20trend%20analysis/M_K_Test_Q-2_Seasonal.png)

-The R script can either be sourced in main R script or run independently.
+LULC1_writeTxtInOut.R

-Parameters to Update:
+The R script can either be sourced in the main R script or run independently within RStudio interface Parameters to Update:
 Before running the script, the following needs to be updated: